 The National Register of Historic Places (U.S. National Park Service) recognizes districts, buildings, structures, objects, and landscapes for their significance in American history, archeology, architecture, engineering, or culture, and identifies them as worthy of preservation.
 The National Register is a program of the U. S. Department of the Interior, National Park Service, and is administered in each state by that state’s respective Historic Preservation Officer, or SHPO.

 Federal Law requires that all work affecting NRHP eligible properties meet the Secretary of the Interior’s Standards for the Treatment of Historic Structures (SOI Stds).
-Additionally, Section 106 of the law requires advance consultation, review and approval, typically by the State Historic Preservation Officer (SHPO), for proposed changes to NRHP eligible properties.
+Additionally, Section 106 of the law requires advance consultation, review and approval, typically by the State Historic Preservation Officer (SHPO), for proposed changes to NRHP listed and eligible properties.
 The FPO is the sole point of contact for all communications between NIST and the respective SHPO.
 Some projects on the Gaithersburg and Boulder Campuses shall also require review by OFPM’s Architectural Design Review Board (ADRB).

 Finally, at NIST, the Office of Health Safety and Environment (OSHE) has primary responsibility for capital project environmental review to assure compliance with the National Environmental Protection Act (NEPA), a related but separate obligation.
 OFPM and OSHE have developed coordinated environmental and historical review procedures in order to facilitate concurrent review and compliance with both NEPA and the NHPA as required by law for NIST owned and NIST funded development projects.